-As temperatures plummet this winter, you may find yourself bundling up in layers of jackets, blankets, and hats.
-Since many dogs have thick coats that insulate and give them weatherproof fur, they may not mind the cold.
+As temperatures plummet this winter, you may be bundling up in layers of jackets, blankets, and hats.
+Not your pup, though!
+Since many dogs have thick coats that insulate and give them weatherproof fur, your furry friend may not mind the cold.

-It’s important to know how to keep outside dogs warm in winter weather.
-Let’s discuss effective tips and tricks, including if and when it’s safe to let them brave the elements or if they need to spend the night inside with you.
+Even so, it’s important to know how to keep outside dogs warm in winter weather.
+It’s about more than their comfort — it’s about their safety!
+Let’s discuss practical tips and tricks, including if and when it’s safe to let your dog brave the elements.

 Whether a dog will stay safe and comfortable while outside in the winter depends on a variety of factors, including the temperature, the weather conditions (rain, snow, etc.), your dog’s fur, their individual preferences, and their outdoor setup.

-For example, winters in Southern California can be mild enough for dogs to stay outside all winter, while a Minnesota winter is too much for most pups.
-An Alaskan malamute may barely notice the temperature change — they may even love the snow — while some chihuahuas wear sweaters year-round.
+For example, winters in Southern California can be mild enough for dogs to stay outside year-round, while a Minnesota winter is too much for most pups.
+A Northern dog breed like an Alaskan Malamute may barely notice the temperature change — they may even love the snow — while some Chihuahuas wear sweaters year-round.
 Double-coated breeds or those with thick undercoats are best suited to cold weather, though no dog is invincible.

 Legally, it can be considered neglect to leave a dog out in the cold for extended periods of time.
-So if you have to keep your pet outdoors, make sure to set them up with adequate shelter, food, water, and space.
+So, if you have to keep your pet outdoors, make sure to set them up with adequate shelter, food, water, and space.
+This may even include a dog house heater!
 Keep reading to find out how to keep your beloved fur baby as cozy as possible while the winter rages on.

 If your dog seems up to the adventure, it’s time to set up their winter wonderland.
 Food and water are essential for their well-being, though keeping their water from freezing can be a challenge.
 A simple tool like a Styrofoam cooler, a tire, or even a ping-pong ball can be enough to keep their water in liquid form, according to the NCRAOA.